 Grub and Insecticide Control

 Grub Control applications are also an excellent way of preventing moles from damaging your lawn.
 Moles can tunnel up to 100 feet per day in search of food.
-Part of their diet consists of the Japanese beetle grubs and other larvae below the soil surface.
-Elimination of part of the moles diet will make them less interested in searching for food on your property and encourage them to move on to a richer food source.
+Part of their diet consists of the Japanese beetle grubs, white grubs, and other larvae below the soil surface.
+Elimination of the moles diet will make them less interested in searching for food on your property and encourage them to move on to a different location for food.

 Keyman is proud to be using a product called Acelepryn to combat your insect troubles!
 Acelepryn has a minimal toxicity to people, pets, birds, honey bees, and earthworms, while still being extremely effective towards the target pests.
 One application of Grub Control will impact Japanese beetle larvae, white grubs, and other insects in your turfgrass.